nikolaNextlab3/TGE721_JS/README.md

 npx hardhat run scripts/deploy.js --network juneo_gold

 After the script has done executing we can see that the console has logged some information regarding the deployment process.
-The most interesting bit of information for us is the deployment address of the ERC20 smart contract (token).
+The most interesting bit of information for us is the deployment address of the ERC721 smart contract (NFT).

 An example of the contract address would be:

 0x5FbDB2315678afecb367f032d93F642f64180aa3

-In order to see our token in our wallet we simply have to import the token by using the address that was logged out during the deployment process.
+In order to see our NFT (as a token) in our wallet we simply have to import the token by using the address that was logged out during the deployment process.

+We can also go to a marketplace that works on the block chain to which we deployed the NFT in order to see the image and all of its attributes.